 Paper Wallets

 A low-cost offline approach is a paper wallet.
-You generate private and public keys—often with corresponding scannable codes—and print them, giving you the information needed to access funds and initiate transactions.
+You generate private and public keys—often with scannable codes—and print them so you have the information needed to access funds and sign transactions.

-Paper can be lost or damaged easily, so treat this as a temporary solution.
-Transfer the keys to a more durable hardware wallet as soon as practical.
+Paper can be lost, damaged, or exposed, so treat it as a temporary measure.
+Move the keys to a more durable hardware wallet as soon as practical.

 Hardware Wallets

 For stronger security, use a hardware wallet.
-These thumb-drive-like devices store private keys offline, are compact and resilient, and are widely regarded as a top choice for safeguarding access.
+These devices keep private keys offline, are compact, and are commonly used for protecting long-term holdings.

 - Entry-level hardware wallets.